“What kind of protein powder will help me lose more weight?”

 “What kind of protein powder should I buy?”

-If you are vegan– look for pea, rice or hemp protein powders, (VEGA is the only Vegan brand that I am aware of) You can read up on different kinds on the Bodybuilding.com Protein Guide.
+If you are vegan– look for pea, rice or hemp protein powders, (VEGA is one Vegan brand that I am aware of) You can read up on different kinds on the Bodybuilding.com Protein Guide.

 “What else should I look for in a Protein Powder?”

-Body FX Shakes — made with no sweeteners, no soy or gluten and adaptogens for adrenal health, highest quality, the Protein FX comes unflavored so you can add protein to anything.
-The Shake FX has AMAZING ingredients and quality, you get what you pay for on this one
+Isagenix — made with no artificial sweeteners (sucralose/aspartame), no soy or gluten and adaptogens for adrenal health, with some of the highest quality I have seen.
+The IsaLean also has enzymes for digestion and live cultures for gut health.
+It has AMAZING ingredients and quality, you get what you pay for on this one.

 Gaspari Myofusion— a thicker whey shake, I love the taste of this one, but def. a preference thing.
 Some people do not like the consistency.
 Great mid-priced brand and reputable company

-Optimum Nutrition (ON) Whey– this one is thinner and I think tastes better with almond milk than water.
-Not a personal favorite but it has great reviews.
+Optimum Nutrition (ON) Whey— this one is thinner and I think tastes better with almond milk than water.
+Not a personal favorite but it has great reviews on bodybuilding.com.
 I prefer to cook with this one.
+Uses sucralose.

-Muscle Pharm Combat– similar to ON.
+Muscle Pharm Combat— similar to ON.
 High reviews.
+Has a blend of 5 different proteins for sustained release.
 My husband actually works for this company so I can get it free but I honestly don’t care for it all that much. (just goes to show you how much tastes vary!!)
+Uses sucralose.

-Muscle Milk- have a lot of great flavors, but higher in fat.
-Some controversy on possible lead???
+Muscle Milk– have a lot of great flavors, but higher in fat.
+Some controversy on possible lead??
+I think Muscle Milk tastes delicious, but haven’t heard the best things about the quality.

 Dymatize Elite– a thicker protein, similar to Gaspari, a little higher price, but popular brand and reputable company.